-Strategy 1 Ensure plans, ordinance and community initiative and up-to-date, research information, and market es rely on relevant ch, community Why?
-Changing population trends are impacting development.
-Accurate commnity market inf successful development that meets commun ormation can result in more Actions Prepare and regularly update comprehensive residential market studies to identify local multiple business opportunities, and business retention arket trends, new Provide and maintain regularly updated local l and regional data on community issues Tools & Resources Target market analyses Benchmarks Northwest Strategy 2 Promote and market loc cal and regional assets Why?
-To be competitive destinations for tourism armust set themselves apart and promote thei positive community identity or brand that is draw new visitors, residents, and investment r greatest assets.
-A successfully marketed can Actions Work with local and regional chambers of commerce and other business associations to promote recreation opportunities, festivals, and community events Develop a community logo and/or consistent signage to serve as a local brand Develop and maintain a strong online presence to connect visitors, residents, and businesses to community information Provide guides, kiosks, or wayfinding programs to highlight community assets Tools & Resources Chambers of commerce Visitor's bureaus MyNorth.com
+Strategy 1 Ensure plans, ordinances, development, and community initiatives rely on relevant and up-to-date, research, community information, and market data Why?
+Changing population trends are impacting demand for housing and commercial development.
+Accurate commnity market information can result in more successful development that meets community needs and preferences Actions Prepare and regularly update comprehensive commercial and residential market studies to identify local market trends, new business opportunities, and business retention needs Provide and maintain regularly updated local and regional data on community issues Tools & Resources Target market analyses Benchmarks Northwest Strategy 2 Promote and market loca l and regional assets Why?
+To be competitive destinations for tourism and business, communities must set themselves apart and promote their greatest assets.
+A positive community identity or brand that is successfully marketed can draw new visitors, residents, and investment to communities.
+Actions Work with local and regional chambers of commerce and other business associations to promote recreation opportunities, festivals, and community events Develop a community logo and/or consistent signage to serve as a local brand Develop and maintain a strong online presence to connect visitors, residents, and businesses to community information Provide guides, kiosks, or wayfinding programs to highlight community assets Tools & Resources Chambers of commerce Visitor's bureaus 10013 4 1103041 003 MyNorth.com